ejmastnak/ejmastnak.github.io/notes/arch/graphics/backlight.md

 # Example: add user foobar to the video group
 sudo usermod -aG video foobar
 ```
+The `video` group should exist on your system by default, and is described briefly in [ArchWiki: Users and groups/Pre-systemd groups](https://wiki.archlinux.org/title/users_and_groups#Pre-systemd_groups).
+(If words like "permissions", "file ownership", "user group", and `chgrp` sound unfamiliar, take 15 minutes and read through [ArchWiki: Users and groups](https://wiki.archlinux.org/title/users_and_groups).)

 #### Create a `udev` rule